Inflectra/rapise-documentation/docs/Guide/spiratest_integration.md

 For debugging and additional options when running the program, the following command-line arguments are available:

 - **-config:[Path to RepositoryConnection.xml]** allows defining path to custom RapiseLauncher configuration.
 It may be used when RapiseLauncher is executed in remote pipeline.
-You may create `RapositoryConnection.xml` on you dev host (by setting the confguration using standard settings dialog), and then copy the configured file from `C:\ProgramData\Inflectra\Rapise\RepositoryConnection.xml` to your source tree and pass it using this parameter.
+You may create `RepositoryConnection.xml` on you dev host (by setting the configuration using standard settings dialog), and then copy the configured file from `C:\ProgramData\Inflectra\Rapise\RepositoryConnection.xml` to your source tree and pass it using this parameter.
 - **-minimized** starts the application in minimized mode.
 Normal action is to show the list of pending runs.
 - **-paused** starts the application with timers Paused instead of active.
 - **-param:[name]=[value]** sets a global variable for every executed test.
 For example: